 Here’s how it works.

 The myRA will be invested in a Roth IRA and will earn interest at the same rate as investments in the U.S. government securities fund now available to federal employees.
-This fund has had an average annual return of 3.39% for the ten-year period from 2003 to 2013.
+This fund has had an average annual return of 3.19% over the last ten years.

 You can contribute as little as $25 to get started and add to it with as little as $5.
-You can contribute a maximum of $5,500 per year (or $6,500 if you are age 50 or older).
+You and your spouse can contribute a maximum of $5,500 per year (or $6,500 if you or your spouse is age 50 or older).
 Once the account reaches $15,000 you will have to roll it over to a private Roth IRA.

 A Roth IRA works differently than other IRAs.
 Money you contribute to a Roth IRA doesn’t reduce your taxable income (unlike all other IRAs).
 It earns interest tax-free.
 When you take money out of your Roth IRA after age 59 1/2, you won’t owe taxes on your contributions or the interest it earned.

 The myRA is not tied to any job, so if you quit child care and take another job, the account stays with you.